nebula-plugins/gradle-extra-configurations-plugin/README.md

 To include, add the following to your build.gradle

     plugins {
-      id 'nebula.optional-base' version '3.0.3' // if you want optional-base
+      id 'com.netflix.nebula.optional-base' version '3.0.3' // if you want optional-base
-      id 'nebula.provided-base' version '3.0.3' // if you want provided-base
+      id 'com.netflix.nebula.provided-base' version '3.0.3' // if you want provided-base
     }

 or